Erhahi/Linkedin-jobs-analysis/README.md

 🔹 Phase 4: Tracking Trends Over Time
 I looked at how the job market evolved month by month:
 - Growth in remote job postings
-- Changes in salary trends through 2023 and 2024
+- Changes in salary trends in 2024
 - Which skills are becoming more (or less) popular
 See the analysis here: `notebooks/LinkedIn-Phase4-TimeTrends.ipynb`